-As our director of beneficial electrification, Margaret leads Fresh Energy’s strategic imperative to decarbonize fossil fuel-dependent sectors of Minnesota’s economy and advances policy aimed at enhancing carbon sequestration potential across the state.
-Margaret joined Fresh Energy’s staff in 2018.
+Margaret joined Fresh Energy in 2018.
 She previously worked as a senior policy associate at the Institute for Sustainable Energy at Boston University.
 Margaret’s multidisciplinary background in climate science and energy policy – including work with the Environmental Protection Agency, Conservation Law Foundation, Barr Foundation, and Home Energy Efficiency Team (HEET) – informs her approach to developing efficient, cost-effective, and inclusive decarbonization strategies.
-Margaret holds a PhD in Geography from Boston University, a MS in Organismal Biology and Ecology from the University of Montana, and a BA in Biology from Reed College.
-Her doctoral research explored the environmental and political impacts of continued investment in and consumption of natural gas fuels.
+Margaret holds a doctorate in Geography from Boston University, a master’s degree in Organismal Biology and Ecology from the University of Montana, and a bachelor’s degree in Biology from Reed College.
+Her doctoral research explored the environmental and political impacts of continued investment in and consumption of methane-based fossil fuels.
 Margaret is a member of the Minneapolis Energy Vision Advisory Committee.
-In her spare time, she enjoys gardening, cooking, and exploring the great outdoors as well as spending time with her wife and dog.
+In her spare time, she enjoys gardening, cooking, and exploring the great outdoors as well as spending time with her wife and dogs.